 Current daily departure limits are set at:

-* Registration is required for overnight walks, even if not undertaking the full traverse or circuit.
+* Registration is required for the above overnight walks, even if not undertaking the full traverse or circuit.

 Frequently asked questions and answers